MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 >[!IMPORTANT]
 >If there are too many UI flows in the execution queue a timeout might occur.
 >UI flow runs will fail if they don’t run within 30 minutes after being triggered.

+## Run multiple concurrent UI flows on Windows Server devices
+Windows Server 2016 and Windows Server 2019 allow for multiple users to be signed in at the same time.
+Power Automate can leverage this OS capability to run multiple UI flows at the same time on such devices.
+This allows your organization to save on infrastructure costs.

+To benefit from multiple UI flows on a single device, you will perform the following steps:
+1. Setup a Windows Server 2016 or 2019 device with the on-premises gateway and the latest version of UI flows installed
+1. Use two or more user accounts to create UI Flows connections targeting the gateway on this machine.

+Power Automate will automatically scale the number of concurrent UI flows runs to the maximum supported by the device.
+When exceeding the maximum supported by the device, the additional runs will wait as [described here](./run-ui-flow.md#run-multiple-ui-flows-on-the-same-device-one-after-the-other).

+>[!IMPORTANT]
+If you want to use more than two parallel user sessions on Windows Server you will need Remote Desktop Services enabled.
+Learn more about [RDS](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/rds-client-access-license).

+>[!NOTE]
+>Running multiple concurrent UI flows by the **same user** is not supported.
+You will need to have different users running UI flows at the same time to benefit from this feature.

 ## Load balance requests across gateways in a cluster